margato/camunda-dummy-journey/README.md

 in which external tasks are architected to be plugged in different BPMNs with ease.

 ### Engine
-This application runs [Camunda](https://docs.camunda.org/manual/latest/) engine only.
+This application only runs [Camunda](https://docs.camunda.org/manual/latest/) engine.

 ### CreditCardProposal
 This application is an [external task](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) that process approved and rejected credit card proposals.